AuroraMaster/react-native-ohos-library/en/react-native-community-toolbar-android.md

 }
 ```

 ### 2.4.
-Import RNCCheckBoxPackage on the ArkTS Side
+Import ToolbarAndroidPackage on the ArkTS Side

 > [!TIP] Required for version v0.2.22 and above